BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 - [step 20](step20.v): Using the GNU toolchain to compile assembly programs
 - step 21: Using the GNU toolchain to compile C programs
 - [step 22](step22.v): More memory !
 Using the SPI Flash
-- [step 23](step23.v): Running programs from the SPI Flash
+- [step 23](step23.v): Running programs from the SPI Flash, first steps
+- [step 24](step24.v): Running programs from the SPI Flash, better linker script

 _WIP_

 - step 24: More devices (LED matrix, OLED screen...)
-- step 25: Raytracing with the IceStick